jan-koupil/scrimba-advent-calendar-2020/readme.md

 ## [Challenge 18: 🎅🏻 Array Previous Less](https://scrimba.com/scrim/co5be4a418c93ca448480286b)

-I had hard time reading and understaning this challenge.
+I had a hard time reading and understanding this challenge.
 When finally done, I see that my solution is verbose but quite long.
-Maybe there is a more ellegant way?
+Maybe there is a more elegant way?

-On the other hand, when I checked around after, I saw that more tha **75% of other people solutions are absolutely wrong**, passing only the very simple default test.
-So many people were checking only the first previous index instead of all preceeding positions.
-An improvement on testing would be needed, starting with `testArray = [3, 5, 2, 4, 3]`.
+On the other hand, when I checked around after, I saw that more than **75% of other people's solutions are absolutely wrong**, passing only the very simple default test.
+So many people were checking only the first previous index instead of all preceding positions.
+An improvement in automated testing would be needed, starting with `testArray = [3, 5, 2, 4, 3]`.

 ## [Challenge 19: 🐫 Alphabet Subsequence](https://scrimba.com/scrim/co0074ac49ffa6c32a2ea0b02)
-A nice algorithmic excercise.
-It can be turned forcefully into a one-liner, but the operations of splitting into array and checking the neighbour are probably too time-costly that they do not compensate the (doubtful) elegance of a one-line solution (at least the solution of mine).
+A nice algorithmic exercise.
+It can be turned forcefully into a one-liner, but the operations of splitting into an array and checking each neighbour are probably too time-costly that they do not compensate the (doubtful) elegance of a one-line solution (at least the solution of mine).

 The tests on 1M cycles of a string: